 The FBI found an increase in active shooter incidents between 2000 and 2020.
 There were three such incidents in 2000; by 2020, that figure had increased to 40.

 Which types of firearms are most commonly used in gun murders in the U.S.?

-In 2017, handguns were involved in the majority (64%) of the 10,982 U.S. gun murders and non-negligent manslaughters for which data is available, according to the FBI.
-Rifles – the category that includes many guns that are sometimes referred to as “assault weapons”– were involved in 4%.
-Shotguns were involved in 2%.
-The remainder of gun homicides and non-negligent manslaughters (30%) involved firearms that were classified as “other guns or type not stated.”
+In 2020, handguns were involved in 59% of the 13,620 U.S. gun murders and non-negligent manslaughters for which data is available, according to the FBI.
+Rifles – the category that includes guns sometimes referred to as “assault weapons” – were involved in 3% of firearm murders.
+Shotguns were involved in 1%.
+The remainder of gun homicides and non-negligent manslaughters (36%) involved other kinds of firearms or those classified as “type not stated.”

 It’s important to note that the FBI’s statistics do not capture the details on all gun murders in the U.S. each year.
-The FBI’s data is based on information submitted by state and local police departments, and not all agencies participate or provide complete information each year.
-In 2017, nine-in-ten law enforcement agencies submitted data to the FBI.
+The FBI’s data is based on information voluntarily submitted by police departments around the country, and not all agencies participate or provide complete information each year.

 Note: This is an update of a post originally published on Aug.
 16, 2019.